Libya’s coast guard recovers dozens of bodies of migrants

 “All of them (who drowned) were ladies … only two girls rescued themselves,” he said, speaking on condition of anonymity for fears for his safety.

-However, the U.N. migration agency said later Friday that the 84 migrants were turned back from the detention center, and that they were instead being “released gradually” into the town of Tajoura.
+The U.N. migration agency said later Friday that once they arrived, the 84 migrants were turned back from the detention center and were instead being “released gradually” into the town of Tajoura.

+Separately from the shipwreck, Ayoub Gassim, a spokesman for Libya’s coast guard, said it had intercepted three rubber boats off Tripoli on Thursday, carrying 269 Europe-bound migrants, including nine women and two children.
+The 269 were taken to refugee camps in Tripoli, Gassim said.

-Amnesty International called on EU leaders to “show some courage” and reverse their decision to halt migrant rescues in the Mediterranean.
-The rights group appealed on European nation to change “their approach to a humane one which saves lives and doesn’t condemn those who survive to detention in Libya.”
+Amnesty International called Friday on EU leaders to “show some courage” and reverse their decision to halt migrant rescues in the Mediterranean.
+The rights group appealed on European nations to change their approach and not “condemn those who survive to detention in Libya.”

 “People are still risking their lives to come to Europe,” said Amnesty’s Massimo Moratti.

-Thursday’s shipwreck was “the worst Mediterranean tragedy” so far this year, said .N.
+Thursday’s shipwreck was “the worst Mediterranean tragedy” so far this year, said U.N.
 High Commissioner for Refugees Filippo Grandi.

 In January, some 117 died or went missing off Libya’s coast and around 65 people drowned after their boat sank off the coast of Tunisia in May.